8 of our favorite "haunted" homes in NYC

 THE MORRIS JUMEL MANSION

 This 18th-century uptown mansion and museum has landed back in the spotlight of late, thanks to its connection to Broadway mega-hit Hamilton.
 (It was once the home of Aaron Burr, and was also a preferred work spot for Lin Manuel-Miranda when he was still writing the show.)
 But it's also still home to one of the city's better-known ghosts, notorious eccentric Eliza Jumel, who married Burr toward the end of his life.
-Jumel's ghost is said to appear on the balcony of the home, and while staff at the mansion grumbled about the ghostly associations in Times profile back in 1981, these days, they seem to have embraced the rumors, with the museum's director telling Gothamist, "Knowing how meticulously she kept her records, I would say that if her ghost did remain here, it is because she was so house-proud."
+Jumel's ghost is said to appear on the balcony of the home, and while staff at the mansion grumbled about the ghostly associations in a Times profile back in 1981, these days, they seem to have embraced the rumors, with the museum's director telling Gothamist, "Knowing how meticulously she kept her records, I would say that if her ghost did remain here, it is because she was so house-proud."

 THE MERCHANT'S HOUSE MUSEUM